rezabfil-sec/engine-framework/README.md

 **Example for post-processing of scenarios:** `ansible-playbook plays/process.yml -vvv -e scene=Figure-9 -e scene_folder=/results/Figure-9`

+You can try the custom OMNeT++ [project](../simulation/engine) standalone.
+See [README](../simulation/README) for the required OMNeT++ and INET framework versions.

+The translation scripts and templates that generate an INI-file based on an EnGINE scenario definition via YAML files can be found in the Ansible role [generate_ini](roles/generate_ini).
+In subfolder [files](roles/generate_ini/files), run `./generate_ini.py -o <scenario-name>.ini -m mac <scenario-name>`.

+The playbook for running the simulation requires that appropriate versions of OMNeT++ and the INET framework, as well as the custom simulation project are installed at certain locations (see [README](../simulation/README)).
+We use a [playbook](plays/sim_setup.yml) that does this installation (plus installation of any dependencies) from scratch at a selectable testbed node.
+See the playbook for details.
+* Run setup:    `ansible-playbook plays/sim_setup.yml -e simulation_node=<node-name>`

+Once everything is setup, the actual simulation can be run by passing the respective scenario.
+* Run scenario: `ansible-playbook plays/sim_scenario.yml -e simulation_node=<node-name> -e scene=<scenario-name>`

+Processing of the (simulation) result files can be done manually via the script [process.py](roles/process/files/process.py)
+* Run result processing script: `./process.py -d ../../plays -f <folder-with-scenario-results> <scenario-name> -c -p -s`
+  * The `-s` flag is required for the results produced by the simulation playbooks.
+Without this flag the scripts can also be used to process results produced by the original engine playbooks.

 ### Limitations of This Repository
 To deploy EnGINE in your infrastructure, you need own hardware that is managed from a central management host that has SSH access to the individual nodes.
 If you have such deployments on hand, you can update the `host_vars` directory with your corresponding nodes.